Dummy Boy

 Dummy Boy (stylized in all caps) is the debut studio album by American rapper 6ix9ine.
 It was released on November 27, 2018, but was originally scheduled to be released four days earlier.
-It follows his debut mixtape, Day69, released earlier in 2018.
+It follows his EP, Day69, released earlier in 2018.
 Dummy Boy features guest appearances from Nicki Minaj, Kanye West, Lil Baby, Gunna, Tory Lanez, A Boogie wit da Hoodie, Anuel AA, TrifeDrew, and Bobby Shmurda, among others.

 Dummy Boy was supported by the singles "Tati" featuring DJ Spinking, "Fefe" with Nicki Minaj and Murda Beatz, "Bebe" featuring Anuel AA and "Stoopid" featuring Bobby Shmurda.
 The album was leaked on 6ix9ine's website on November 24, 2018, and released three days later as a result of the early leaking and at the request of 6ix9ine himself.
 Despite receiving negative reviews from critics, the album debuted at number two on the US Billboard 200, with 66,000 album-equivalent units earned in three days, and has been certified platinum by the Recording Industry Association of America (RIAA).